Here's what you need to know about the New York plastic bag ban - KTVZ

 What’s happening?

-In an effort to reduce waste, Governor Andrew Cuomo signed legislation last March that bans single-use plastic bags in New York.
-Starting on March 1, 2020, most stores and businesses will impose a 5-cent fee on shoppers for paper bags.
+In an effort to reduce waste, Gov. Andrew Cuomo signed legislation last March that bans single-use plastic bags.
+Most stores and businesses will impose a 5-cent fee on shoppers for paper bags.
+However, enforcement will not begin until April 1 at the earliest, according to the Department of Environmental Conservation.

 Why?

-The law aims to help protect wildlife and the environment in the state where over 23 billion plastic bags are used by New Yorkers each year, according to the New York State Department of Environmental Conservation.
+The law aims to help protect wildlife and the environment in the state where over 23 billion plastic bags are used each year, according to the department.

-“Right this minute, plastic bags are hanging in trees, blowing down the streets, filling up our landfills and polluting our lakes, rivers and streams — all hurting our environment,” said Cuomo in the same statement.
+“Right this minute, plastic bags are hanging in trees, blowing down the streets, filling up our landfills and polluting our lakes, rivers and streams — all hurting our environment,” said Cuomo.
 “We took bold action to protect our environment and ban these environmental blights and with this campaign we’re going to make sure New Yorkers are ready and have all the facts.”

 How are stores preparing?

-Many grocery stores, bodegas and other retailers in New York are scrambling to implement the new rule on March 1st.
+Grocery stores, bodegas and other retailersare scrambling to implement the new rule.

-Jim Calvin, president of the NY Association of Convenience Stores, told CNN Friday that there has been a lot of confusion and anxiety about the ban from their members.
+Jim Calvin, president of the New York Association of Convenience Stores, told CNN on Friday that there has been a lot of confusion and anxiety about the ban from members.

+“The biggest problem right now is the shortage and rising cost of the paper bags that were supposed to be the inexpensive alternative to plastic for consumers who neglect to bring their own reusable bag,” said Calvin.

 Which stores are not affected?